marttoygoy5/DiscordCoreAPI/Examples/Adding a Command.md

 }
 ```
 - NOTE: By default, the format for triggering a command is `!COMMANDNAME = ARGUMENT1, ARGUMENT2, ARGUMENT3...
 ARGUMENT-N`.
 This prefix can be changed by changing the prefix value provided by your database.
-- Accessing command arguments is done by accessing the `argumentsArray` member of the `BaseFunctionArguments` structure that is passed through to the command, as can be seen in the first example block of code here.
+- Accessing command arguments is done by accessing the `argumentsArray` member of the `BaseFunctionArguments` structure that is passed through to the command – as can be seen in the first example block of code here.
 - Now, when someone enters `!commandName` or `!commandName = ARGUMENT1, ARGUMENT2...
-ARGUMENT-N`, this will invoke the execution of this command, and pass in the arguments!
-So, as for the example in the code here, this means that typing in `!test = test` into a Discord server that is shared with the bot, will result in the audit log data being printed out into the console, as well as some messages being bulk-deleted.
+ARGUMENT-N`, this will invoke the execution of this command and pass in the arguments!
+So, as for the example in the code here, this means that typing in `!test = test` into a Discord server that is shared with the bot will result in the audit log data being printed out into the console – as well as some messages being bulk-deleted.